 - Set the stage for what’s to follow

-If your welcome email does these 3 things, your email campaign will be off to a great start.
+If you know how to write a welcome email that does these 3 things, your email campaign will be off to a great start.

 For more inspiration, check out these welcome email examples that build trust with subscribers.